codeday/processing-foundation-submissions/README.md

 This repository is licensed under the [MIT License](./LICENSE).

-The license covers the repository structure, documentation, templates, and workflows maintained by CodeDay and The Processing Foundation.
+The license covers the repository structure, documentation, templates, and workflows maintained by CodeDay.
 Proposal submissions made by interns inside the `Submissions SOSE 2026` folder remain the intellectual property of the respective interns and their mentors.
 CodeDay and The Processing Foundation make no claim of ownership over intern-authored proposal content.